yudantoanas/airflow-eda/readme.md

-# Auto Sales Exploratory Data Analysis
+# Auto Sales EDA Pipeline

 > This is a sandbox project to improve my skills in Data Science.